e-kotov/ducksf/README.md

 This package provides some alternatives to sf functions, which are implemented using duckdb and geoarrow.
-So far the only implemented function is areal interpolation working similar to the one fiund in ‘areal’ package, but much faster.
+So far the only implemented function is areal interpolation working similar to the one found in ‘areal’ package, but much faster.
 I have no idea where this project will go, use at your own risk.